 Unfortunately, many people looking for work are beginning to lose their patience and begin to doubt themselves, but that doesn’t have to be the case for you.
 Whether you’re looking for a summer job in high school, a part-time job in college, or your first full-time job after graduation, take a look at these job hunting tips!

 We live in a fast-paced world.
 Everything we do is designed to be done faster, easier and better.
 Letters used to be sent through the postal system, which later upgraded to email.
 A decade later, email was considered too slow, and along came texting.
 If people cannot get instant gratification or results out of the things that they do, they feel unfulfilled or that they have failed.
-This is a common occurrence for those who struggling to find a job in today’s workforce.
+This is a common occurrence for those who struggle to find a job in today’s workforce.
 Unfortunately, many people looking for work are beginning to lose their patience and begin to doubt themselves, but that doesn’t have to be the case for you.
-Here are a couple of tips to help you keep a level head while you wait for opportunity to come knocking.
+Here are a couple of tips to help you keep a level head while you wait for an opportunity to come knocking.

 Understand That It Is A Process

-When a company posts a job opening, they allot of certain amount of time before they begin to actually begin reviewing applications and resumes.
+When a company posts a job opening, they allot a certain amount of time before they begin to actually begin reviewing applications and resumes.
 This is to allow ample time for potential candidates to learn about the position and apply.
 Typically, larger businesses wait about 2 weeks after the position is bad public before they start scheduling interviews.

 Keep A Record Of Your Job Hunting Search